Appdynamics/websphere-mq-monitoring-extension/README.md

 More details mentioned [here](https://www.ibm.com/support/knowledgecenter/SSFKSJ_7.5.0/com.ibm.mq.ref.adm.doc/q083240_.htm)

 ### Access Permissions
-If you are in **Bindings** mode, please make sure to start the MA process under a user which has permissions to inquire,get,put (since PCF responses cause dynamic queues to be created) on the broker.
-Similarly, for **Client** mode provide the credentials which have enough access permissions.
+If you are in **Bindings** mode, please make sure to start the MA process under a user which has the following permissions on the broker.
+Similarly, for **Client** mode, please provide the user credentials in config.yml which have permissions listed below.
+The user connecting to the queueManager should have the inquire, get, put (since PCF responses cause dynamic queues to be created) permissions.
+For metrics that execute MQCMD_RESET_Q_STATS command, chg permission is needed.

 ### SSL Support
 Configure the IBM SSL Cipher Suite in the config.yaml.